cryptojoks/antofy-docs/docs/bridge-to-antofy.md

 :::

-You can follow this **step-by-step guide** to learn how to bridge assets from Ethereum Mainnet &rarr; Polygon zkEVM Mainnet Beta and vice-versa.
+You can follow this **step-by-step guide** to learn how to bridge assets from Ethereum Mainnet &rarr; Antofy Mainnet Beta and vice-versa.

 - On the [Antofy website](https://bridge.antofy.io/), you can find a tab to access: